Rocket Forces and Artillery (Ukraine): Organization of the Rocket Forces and Field Artillery

 The RF&FA, as one of the UGF's paramount combat support branches, has been Westernized slowly following Euromaidan and in a faster pace since the Russian invasion in 2022.
 These brigades of the field artillery, a leftover from former Soviet practice, provide huge combat support capabilities to the men and women of formations of the Ukrainian Ground Forces in combat operations in wartime and peacetime exercises in support of its paramount missions to the nation.

 Field Artillery Brigades are designed to provide heavy combat support to the infantry (mechanized, assault infantry, motorized, mountain mechanized and rifle mechanized/motorized) and armored brigades during offensive and defensive operations in wartime and peacetime exercises, as well as provide reinforcement motorized infantry to operational duties in support of the principal missions of the Ground Forces as well as to provide security and protection to the gunners and the systems they use.
 These may be armed with either towed and/or self-propelled field guns.

-Multiple Rocket Launcher Field Artillery Brigades are designed to provide fires support to mechanized infantry and armored brigades and can easily deliver saturation fire over enemy positions in offensive operations or to rear areas in the defensive.
+Multiple Rocket Launcher Field Artillery Brigades are designed to provide direct fires support to mechanized infantry and armored brigades and can easily deliver saturation fire over enemy positions in offensive operations or to rear areas in the defensive.
 This is the same mission of the 19th Missile FA Brigade, but its focus is also to destroy enemy ground installations.

 The Brigade Field Artillery Regiments and Anti-Tank Artillery Battalions of the mechanized, motorized, mountain, assault infantry and rifle infantry and armored brigades provide direct fires support to their subordinate formations and anti-tank warfare ops.
 The two mountain infantry brigades' regiments operate the same systems but are used as mountain artillery.